CAMPUS REOPENING PLAN

 Face Covering Protocols

-The College will continue to monitor the current environment and CDC guidelines to make further decisions on the face covering protocols outlined.
+The College will continue to monitor the environment and public health guidelines to make further decisions face coverings.
 Any updates or changes to the established protocol will be communicated to the College community accordingly.

 In alignment with state and federal guidelines, temperature screenings and self-assessments are encouraged of all individuals accessing College campuses.